wpengine/headless-docs/guides/getting-started/deploy-app/README.md

 `domains` can be added to your production environment, but for the purposes of this guide, we won't add a custom domain.

+`env_variables` are optional OS level environment variables that are available to you during build and runtime.
+You can use these to store API secrets, your WordPress URL, etc. They can be accessed in Node via `process.env.KEY`.

-Note: Remember that you added `wpe.json` to your `.gitignore` file, so it will not be checked into GitHub.
+**Important:** Remember that you added `wpe.json` to your `.gitignore` file, so it will not be checked into GitHub.
 This is important because you will use this config to store secrets (e.g., API keys, credentials) that you don't want to publish to GitHub.

 ## Deploy Your App